AdobeDocs/experience-manager-65.en/help/assets/configure-aem-assets-with-brand-portal.md

 You require the following to configure AEM Assets with Brand Portal:

-* An up and running AEM Assets author instance with latest Service Pack.
+* An up and running AEM Assets author instance with the latest Service Pack.
-* Brand Portal tenant URL.
+* A Brand Portal tenant URL.
 * A user with system administrator privileges on the IMS organization of the Brand Portal tenant.